nuxnik/tyro79/README.md

 ### Runcam 5

-This mount require 4 x M2 screws and washers.
+This mount requires 4 x M2 screws and washers.
 It is also available as a printable STL file on [Thingiverse]()

 ![RunCam 5](img/runcam3.jpg)
 ![RunCam 5](img/runcam1.jpg)